tammo-v/astro-platform-starter/src/pages/overview.md

 ---

 Symbolic Computing is a computational execution system built on Adaptive Symbolic Notation (ASN).
-It performs operations directly on mathematical objects, keeping them in symbolic form throughout execution.
-Instead of converting expressions into floating-point values early, the system operates on their internal composition.
-It is designed for large-scale workloads and complex pipelines, with applications in artificial intelligence, cryptography, simulation, and symbolic audio.
+It operates directly on mathematical objects — including numbers, functions, expressions, and matrices — keeping them in symbolic form throughout execution.

 The next three examples show how symbolic computing improves performance and scalability — from rational operations, to encryption pipelines, to matrix workloads.

-**Rational multiplication.** In symbolic computing, rational expressions are represented as compositional structures.
+**Rational multiplication.** In symbolic computing, rational expressions are represented as compositional structures rather than floating-point values.
 A value like `3 / 4` is stored symbolically, with the numerator and denominator preserved as separate components.
 When multiple rational terms are multiplied, the system performs structural grouping — multiplying all numerators together and all denominators together as independent symbolic streams:

+`3 / 4 * 2 / 5 * 7 / 9`

+is processed as:

+`(3 * 2 * 7) / (4 * 5 * 9) = 42 / 180 = 7 / 30`

+Rather than evaluating each fraction individually, the system groups the terms compositionally.
+This reduces intermediate operations and avoids unnecessary approximation.
+The result is faster execution and more efficient expression handling in long rational sequences — especially in AI or modeling workloads where symbolic operations are part of an extended pipeline.

 `3 / 4 * 2 / 5 * 7 / 9`